 Your body fluids may be tested.
 This can be done with blood tests.

 Images may be taken of your abdomen and chest.
-This can be done with: X-raysCT scanEchocardiogramBronchoscopyUpper endoscopy
+This can be done with: X-raysCT scanEchocardiogramBronchoscopyUpper gastrointestinal endoscopy

 Many treatments for hiccups involve stimulating nerves that may be involved.
 This can be done by: Eating hard to swallow items such as granulated sugar or molassesSucking on ice cubesGagging with purposeValsalva maneuver—holding your breath and bearing down, as you might when having a bowel movementBreathing into a bagGasping with purpose